 The Education Lecture started in 2014 with former Secretary for Education, Baroness Estelle Morris, presenting the first inspiring lecture.

-It is with great pleasure that Arts & Media School Islington announce the guest speaker for the 4th Trustees’ Education Lecture on Thursday 27 April 2017.
+On Thursday 27 April 2017, we hosted our fourth annual Trustees’ Lecture.
 Sir Matthew Bourne OBE, widely hailed as the UK’s most popular and successful choreographer and director, will be in conversation with Sarah Crompton former Arts Editor-in-Chief and Dance Critic at The Telegraph.

 The lectures are an invitation only event and all money raised goes to funding activities and projects for our students.